-The built-in Kubernetes dashboard is a good way to see what your clusters are doing but it is mostly focused on low level constructs such as pods and docker images.
+The Kubernetes Services dashboard is a good way to see what your clusters are doing but it is mostly focused on low level constructs such as pods and docker images.
 The Helm environment dashboard on the other hand offers an application level view of your cluster, but it only applies to Helm deployments.

 To bridge this gap, Codefresh also offers a Environment Dashboard for both Kubernetes and Helm releases that allows you to see cluster status in addition to what the pipelines are doing.

 The environment dashboard is configurable and each environment can represent a plain Kubernetes deployment or a Helm release.
-You can access the dashboard by clicking on Environments from the left sidebar in Codefresh.

 How environments work